NEIJING NATURE-BASED MEDICINE

 By not seeking accreditation, we can focus directly on studying and teaching classical text material.

-However, in the United States, our courses are accredited by the NCCAOM® for Professional Development Activity credit, which includes continuing education.
+However, in the United States, our courses are accredited by the NCCAOM® for Professional Development Activity credit and by the California Acupuncture Board for Continuing Education, which includes continuing education.
 For online lectures, whether live or recorded, students must sign into the online classroom and complete a post-lecture quiz with a score of 75% or better to receive credit.
 For onsite clinical training, participants must sign in daily to receive credit.

-Those who successfully complete the Neijing Nature-Based Medicine 2-Year Postgraduate Mentorship Training Program (Online Lecture Series + 3 Clinical Practicums) will receive a Certificate of Completion for the full program.
+Those who successfully complete the Neijing Nature-Based Medicine 2-Year Postgraduate Mentorship Training Program (Online Lecture Series + 3 Clinical Practicums) are eligible to receive a Certificate of Completion for the full program.

-This professional Certificate of Completion does not offer additional practice capacity in any jurisdiction.
+This professional Certificate of Completion does not offer confer any additional practice capacity in any jurisdiction.

 Students who encounter unexpected life circumstances such as family issues or illness, can apply for a leave of absence.
 If approved, they can withdraw from a course and then return to a future course at the point they withdrew, pending space availability.
 We do not offer refunds after 15 days before a course begins.
 Read more about Withdrawal and Refund Policies.

 Our online content is available to students around the world.
 In the past, in-person Clinical Practicums were taught in various locations.
-This changed as a result of the Covid-19 pandemic.
-We are hoping to reinstate international teaching soon but for the 2023-25 program, all of our Foundations Level I Clinical Practicums are being held in the United States.
+This changed as a result of the COVID-19 pandemic.
+We are hoping to reinstate international teaching soon but for the 2026-28 program, all Clinical Practicums are held in the United States.

-Please note that the course officially closes after the 4-month additional access period.
+Please note that the course officially closes after the 3-month extension period.
 Quizzes and other certification materials are not available after that time.
-Thus, all work for PDA certification and Certificate of Completion must be finished by the end of the 4-month additional access period.
-Students cannot continue to complete the course material for credit or certification after in the 1-year extension period.
+All work for PDA/CEU certification and Certificate of Completion must be finished by the end of the 3-month extension period.

-Onsite in-person Clinical Practicums are held in three residential six-day sessions.
+Onsite in-person Clinical Practicums are held in three residential seven-day sessions.
 In the United States sessions are held in Washington State (near Portland, Oregon).

-Note due to the recent pandemic and other logistical issues, retreats outside the United States are currently on hold.
+Note due to COVID-19 pandemic and other logistical issues with travel since then, retreats outside the United States are currently on hold.
 Learn more about the Clinical Practicums here ››